Mobile phones on aircraft: In-flight technology

 On 31 October 2013, the FAA issued a press release entitled "FAA to Allow Airlines to Expand Use of Personal Electronics" in which it announced that "airlines can safely expand passenger use of Portable Electronic Devices (PEDs) during all phases of flight."
 This new policy does not include cell phone use in flight, because, as the press release states, "The FAA did not consider changing the regulations regarding the use of cell phones for voice communications during flight because the issue is under the jurisdiction of the Federal Communications Commission (FCC)."

 This FAA press release was quickly followed up by an FCC press release entitled "Chairman Wheeler Statement on In-Flight Mobile Services Proposal" in which FCC Chairman Tom Wheeler states, "modern technologies can deliver mobile services in the air safely and reliably, and the time is right to review our outdated and restrictive rules."
 This has led to media speculation that the use of cell phones for voice communication on board an aircraft in flight will soon be allowed.

 Some airlines have installed technologies to allow phones to be connected within the airplane as it flies.
 Such systems were tested on scheduled flights from 2006 and in 2008 several airlines started to allow in-flight use of mobile phones.

 Status of specific regions and individual airlines

 China

 As of 2018, Chinese regulations (and major carriers including China Southern Airlines, China Eastern Airlines and Air China) permit phone usage in flight mode (with transmitters off).

-Emirates Airline
+Emirates

-On 20 March 2008, Emirates flights began allowing in-flight voice calls on some commercial airline flights.
+On 20 March 2008, Emirates began allowing in-flight voice calls on some commercial flights.